salehiin/catalyst/README.md

 If you're the app developer, register the redirect URI in the Google Cloud Console.
 Request details: redirect_uri=http://localhost:3000/api/auth/callback/google flowName=GeneralOAuthFlow
 Related developer documentation

+my laptop's wifi shows ok but it disconnected and when i disconnected it manually then reconnect then  after few seconds it again shows ok but it disconnected